HekimAcademy/task-tally/nodejs/README.md

 * Arrange res.statuses.
 * User profiles.
 * User and worklog routes look bad.
-* getDepartment, getManager and getMembers should work together.
-Right now getDepartment uses different functions for receiving manager and members.
 * Department can be created only by admin
-* Create department should return department id

 * Should it check if cronometer is running before letting user update worklog
 ___